recipes Back to Blog

 Defining Public Schooling

 On the other hand, public schooling refers to the traditional education system provided by government-funded schools.
 In this setup, students attend classes in physical school buildings under the guidance of certified teachers.
 Public schools adhere to standardized curricula prescribed by state education boards and follow specific guidelines and regulations.
+Public school systems are continually adapting to incorporate elements of alternative educational approaches, such as homeschooling, into their frameworks.

 The Legal Framework for Homeschooling and Public Schooling in Florida